Route Grade Votings

 Total votes cast 169

-22m.
 A great route up the wide crack splitting the centre of the face.
-Low in the grade but intimidating.
+Low in the grade but quite intimidating.
 Climb to the large overhang and shuffle out right to reach a small ledge below the main crack.
-From here route finding is not a problem.
+Follow this with wide manoeuvres and big gear.